Last Updated on February 10, 2023 by Matt

 Strange things happen when riding an electric scooter.

-If you frequently need to brake hard, don’t use this tip.
-Simply hold your handlebar for maximum control, and only grab the brake lever with all your fingers when the time comes.
+If you often need to brake hard, it’s best to hold the handlebar for maximum control and use all your fingers on the brake lever when necessary.

-This sounds simple, but it’s actually aimed more at experienced riders.
+This sounds simple, but it’s aimed more at experienced riders.

 Electric scooter rides can be such a joy, that we often forget we are participating in traffic, where serious or even fatal accidents can happen in the blink of an eye.